Leigh-Anne: Race, Pop & Power

-Leigh-Anne: Race, Pop & Power is a 2021 British documentary film directed by Natasha Gaunt that follows English singer Leigh-Anne Pinnock opening about racial issues and colourism she experienced in her life and in the music industry.
+Leigh-Anne: Race, Pop & Power is a 2021 British documentary film directed by Natasha Gaunt that follows English singer Leigh-Anne Pinnock opening up about racial issues and colourism she experienced in her life and in the music industry.
 The documentary aired on BBC Three and BBC iPlayer on 13 May 2021.
 The documentary was filmed in 2020 after conversations about racism raised awareness following the murder of George Floyd and the Black Lives Matter movement.
-The documentary also shows Pinnock participating in protests in the UK against racial injustice and discussing the issue with fellow activists including Alexandra Burke and Sugababes' Keisha Buchanan.
+The documentary also shows Pinnock participating in protests in the UK against racial injustice and discussing the issue with fellow activists and artists including Alexandra Burke and Sugababes' Keisha Buchanan.

 It was nominated for Best Authored Documentary at the 2021 National Television Awards.
 At the end of the documentary, Pinnock announced her charity, "The Black Fund", with her fiancé Andre Gray, which is made to support existing charities and groups who deliver support to the black community, including financial support.